 This issue is perhaps the most hyped problem of the Assassin’s Creed: Origins right now.
 People are making fun of ridiculous glitchy humanoid animals and Slenderman-like civilians in the game all over the internet.

-Unfortunately, if you’re terrified by these supernatural beings, there’s not much you can do, except waiting for the update.
+Unfortunately, if you’re terrified by these supernatural beings, there’s not much you can do, except wait for the update.
 Ubisoft actually recommends disabling background apps on lower-end PCS, but we’re not sure how effective is that workaround.

 9. Logitech headsets sound issue